Posture Podiatry Sports Injuries

 Some of these include:

-These are some of the people who know how much performance can improve when their feet and their posture are working efficiently.
+These are some of the people who understand how much performance can improve when their feet and posture are working efficiently.

 The podiatrists at Posture Podiatry are used to treating all kinds of sports injuries.
-Whether it is an acute injury, an injury that is recurring, or an injury that occurred many seasons ago that never seems to go away, you can trust us to get you back on your feet again.
+Whether it’s an acute injury, a recurring injury or an injury that occurred many seasons ago that never seemed to go away, you can trust us to get you back on your feet again.

 We have a special interest in sports podiatry and understand the demands through individual sports.
 Training and playing load is varied and important to understand.
 The demands on the body increase with ability and age.